A black and white sign with white text

 Description automatically generated

-Fifth Secretary of Energy John S. Herrington Assistant Secretary of the Navy.
+Fifth Secretary of Energy John S. Herrington, Assistant Secretary of the Navy.
+Attorney at Law.

-Because Atomic Vapor Lasers are a technology used to develop nuclear weapons, and because mine was built by engineers who built them for Los Alamos, my procurement of an AVL had to be approved by the Fifth Secretary of Energy John S. Herrington.
-In 1992, the Sixth Secretary of Energy Four Star Admiral James D. Watkins, visited my lab to see my work with the Atomic Vapor Laser.
+Because Atomic Vapor Lasers (copper-vapor lasers) are a technology used to develop nuclear weapons using the Atomic Vapor Isotope Separation (AVLIS) process, and because mine was built by engineers who built them for Los Alamos, my procurement of an AVL had to be approved by the Fifth Secretary of Energy John S. Herrington.
+In 1992, the Sixth Secretary of Energy Four Star Admiral James D. Watkins visited my lab to see my work with the Atomic Vapor Laser.

 A person in a military uniform